-Buddy lets you create delivery pipelines that will build, test and deploy your Ruby application on a single push to branch.
-The pipelines consists of actions that you can configure depending on your needs.
+Buddy lets you create delivery pipelines that will build, test and deploy your Ruby application on a single push to a branch.
+The pipelines consist of actions that you can configure depending on your needs.

 Configuration is very easy and takes only a couple of minutes.

 Buddy supports all popular Git hosting providers, including GitHub, Bitbucket, and GitLab.
 You can also use your own private Git server or host code directly on Buddy.

 Enter the pipeline's name, select the trigger mode, and define the branch from which Buddy will fetch your code:

 Branch assignment — this is the branch from which Buddy will deploy.
 If you set the trigger mode to On push, Buddy will execute the pipeline upon every push to that branch.

 - Manual (on click) — recommended for Production